We don’t want to spoil the fun to be had on Halloween but we want to warn people of the potential dangers that can be faced.

 Lanterns and pumpkins

 Be wary of the materials used in Halloween costumes.
-Synthetic materials are much more flammable than natural materials, so keep an eye out for costumes containing cotton, silk or wool.
-These materials will be more resistant to fire and give yourself more time to act if a fire does occur.
+Synthetic materials are much more flammable than natural materials, so keep an eye out for costumes containing cotton, silk, or wool.
+These materials will be more resistant to fire and give you more time to act if a fire does occur.

 Stop, drop and roll